-- 2. Guidance: Maritime industry stakeholders exposed to these risks should apply cybersecurity best practices for Access Control (identity and access management), vulnerability mitigation, and configuration management, and should: - Position themselves to increase their cybersecurity and cyber resiliency so as to respond to and report any incidents that could inhibit their ability to continue operations. - Maintain a comprehensive understanding of data sharing and network access permissions, outlined within contractual agreements. - Stress the importance of understanding and knowing who maintains access to the foreign maritime technology throughout any port or facility they utilize. - Be wary of untrusted network traffic and treat all traffic transiting your network especially third-party traffic as untrusted until it is validated as legitimate. - Ensure infrastructure operational resiliency, regarding system security, as well as the ability to maintain equipment and sourcing for critical parts and upgrades. - Maintain fully recoverable backups and practice recovery from backups. - Partner with industry, academia, and government to develop and maintain optimal cybersecurity hygiene by participating in information sharing exchanges and cyber drills and exercises.
+2. Guidance: Maritime industry stakeholders, including vessel owners/operators, shippers, and port operators exposed to these risks should apply cybersecurity best practices for Access Control (identity and access management), vulnerability mitigation, and configuration management, and should:

+- Position themselves to increase their cybersecurity and cyber resiliency to respond to and report any incidents that could inhibit their ability to continue operations. - Maintain a comprehensive understanding of data sharing and network access permissions within contractual agreements. - Stress to their personnel the importance of understanding and knowing who maintains access to maritime technology throughout any port or facility they utilize. - Be wary of untrusted network traffic and treat all traffic transiting their networks especially third-party traffic as untrusted until it is validated as legitimate. - Ensure infrastructure operational resiliency, regarding system security, as well as the ability to maintain equipment and sourcing for critical parts and upgrades. - Maintain fully recoverable backups and practice recovery from backups. - Partner with academia and government to develop and maintain optimal cybersecurity hygiene by participating in information sharing exchanges and cyber drills and exercises.